Eileen Daly: Acting career

-Daly met English horror film director, Nigel Wingrove and together they started up a production company called Redemption Films.
-The company logo featured an image of Daly, which became part of its marketing strategy using Daly, featuring as Redemption's Dark Angel character, in specially filmed introductions for many of their cult films released under the label.
+Daly met English horror film director, Nigel Wingrove and together they started up a film production company called Redemption Films.
+The company logo featured an image of Daly, which became part of its marketing strategy with Daly featuring as Redemption Films, Dark Angel character, in specially filmed introductions for many of their cult films released under the label.
+In 1995, a short film titled Redemption Films, was released based around Daly's Dark Angel character.
+French film director Jean Rollin met with Daly and Wingrove in Paris to discuss Daly potentially leading roles in his films.

-Daly has appeared in multiple films including; All About Anna, Cradle of Fear, Pervirella, Razor Blade Smile, Witchcraft X: Mistress of the Craft, Evil Calls: The Raven, Sacred Flesh and The Amityville Asylum.
+Daly has appeared in various cult films including; All About Anna, Cradle of Fear, Pervirella, Razor Blade Smile, Witchcraft X: Mistress of the Craft, Evil Calls: The Raven, Rose, Sacred Flesh and The Amityville Asylum.
 She worked alongside American actor and filmmaker Joe Zaso and German director and musician Timo Rose, culminating in several films including; Karl The Butcher vs. Axe and independent titles such as; Braincell, Darkness Surrounds Roberta, Timo Rose's Beast and Unrated.
 She has appeared in many other independent horror films such as; Demonsoul, Cynthia Payne's House of Syn, Archangel Thunderbird, Kannibal, Sentinels of Darkness, N[eon], Machines of Love and Hate, Messages and Monsters of the ID.

+Daly's first large role was in a supporting role, in 1997's independent horror, Pervirella, alongside Emily Booth.
+The film also featured a cameo from British broadcaster, Jonathan Ross.
+The following year in 1998, she landed a second supporting role in the tenth installment of the Witchcraft horror series, Witchcraft X: Mistress of the Craft, which despite its cult following received negative reviews.
+In 2001, she had a supporting role in the independent horror, Cradle of Fear.

-Daly won multiple awards for her appearance in Razor Blade Smile, including an independent award - Vampire Oscar at Vampyria II in London.
-At the first B-Movie Film Festival in 1999, Daly was awarded Best B-Film Actress, the film also won awards for Best B-Film Director, Best B-Film Cinematography and Best B-Film Special Effects.
-SFX Magazine voted Daly's character, Lilith Silver, the 30th sexiest vampire of all time.
+Daly's first lead role was in the independent horror, Razor Blade Smile, which she won multiple awards for.
+Including an independent award - Vampire Oscar at Vampyria II in London, at the first B-Movie Film Festival in 1999, Daly was awarded Best B-Film Actress.
+The film also won awards for Best B-Film Director, Best B-Film Cinematography and Best B-Film Special Effects.
+SFX Magazine and GamesRadar+ voted Daly's character, Lilith Silver, the 30th sexiest vampire of all time.
+In 2026, Razor Blade Smile was re-released in 4K resolution.

-In 2012, Daly started her own production company named Gipsyphilia Productions.
-She began directing and producing independent films and television shows, including a documentary series titled, Daly Does, which featured episodes such as; Daly Does The Dead, a ghost hunting episode that took her team to a haunted hotel in Whitby.
-Gipsyphilia Productions went on to make multiple other television series including; Daly Does Ghosts, Daly Does Pornstars, Daly Does Webcam Girls and Mr Crispin at your Cervix.
+Daly in a 2013 short film.